Mining Seasonal Temporal Patterns in Time Series: Preliminaries

 \textbf{Definition 3.4} (Time granularity hierarchy) Given a time domain $\mathcal{T}$, the different time granularities of $\mathcal{T}$ form a \textit{time granularity hierarchy} $\mathcal{H}$ where each level in $\mathcal{H}$ represents one specific granularity, with the lower levels in the hierarchy having finer granularity than the higher levels.

-Fig. \ref{fig:TimeHierarchy} shows an example of the time granularity hierarchy, where the finest granularity is at the lowest level, and the coarsest granularity is at the highest level in the hierarchy.
-Here, to be consistent with the examples provided in the following sections, we assume the finest granularity $G$ in Fig. \ref{fig:TimeHierarchy} to be 5-Minutes.
-Thus, the first granule $G_1$ represents the first 5 minutes of $\mathcal{T}$, the second granule $G_2$ represents the second 5 minutes, and so on.
-Whereas with granularity $H$, $H_1$ represents the first 15 minutes of $\mathcal{T}$, implying that $H_1$ contains the first three granules $G_1$, $G_2$, and $G_3$ of $G$.
+Fig. \ref{fig:TimeHierarchy} shows an example of the time granularity hierarchy.
+Here, to be consistent with examples in the following sections, we assume granularity $G$ is 5-Minutes and is the finest, whereas granularity $H$ is 15-Minutes and $G \trianglelefteq_3 H$.